 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Myelodysplastic Syndromes (MDS).
-To see other pages, use the menu.
-Think of that menu as a roadmap to this full guide.
+Use the menu to see other pages.
+Think of that menu as a roadmap for this complete guide.

 About the blood and bone marrow

 The bone marrow is the soft, spongy tissue found in the center of large bones that stores immature cells called stem cells.
 Stem cells usually mature into white blood cells, red blood cells, and platelets during a process called hematopoiesis.
 In the body, white blood cells fight infections, red blood cells carry oxygen throughout the body, and platelets help the blood to clot.

 Myelodysplastic syndromes, also known as MDS, are a group of blood and bone marrow disorders.
 MDS is considered a type of cancer.
 In MDS, stem cells do not mature as expected.
 This causes an increase in the number of immature cells, called blasts, and abnormally developed cells, called dysplastic cells.
 Also, the number of healthy mature cells in the blood decreases, causing the bone marrow to not work well or to stop working.
 This means that there are fewer healthy red blood cells, white blood cells, and/or platelets.
 The numbers of blood cells are often called blood cell counts (see Diagnosis).